+Option Description

-Multi CoreThis field specifies whether the process has one or all cores enabled.
-TheSupportperformance of some applications improves with the additional cores.
+Multi Core Support This field specifies whether the process has one or all cores enabled.
+The performance of some applications improves with the additional cores.
 This option is enabled by default.
-Allows you to enable or disable multi-core support for the processor.
+Allows you to enable or disable multi- core support for the processor.
 The installed processor supports two cores.
 If you enable Multi Core Support, two cores are enabled.
 If you disable Multi Core Support, one core is enabled.

 Enable Multi Core Support

 Default setting: The option is enabled.

-- Intel SpeedStep Allows you to enable or disable the Intel SpeedStep feature. - Enable Intel SpeedStep
+Intel SpeedStep Allows you to enable or disable the Intel SpeedStep feature.

-Option Description
+Enable Intel SpeedStep

 Default setting: The option is enabled.

 C-States Control Allows you to enable or disable the additional processor sleep states.

 C states

 Default setting: The option is enabled.

 Intel TurboBoost Allows you to enable or disable the Intel TurboBoost mode of the processor.

 Enable Intel TurboBoost

 Default setting: The option is enabled.

-Hyper-Thread Control Allows you to enable or disable the Hyper-Threading in the processor.
+Hyper-Thread Allows you to enable or disable the Hyper-Threading in the processor.

-• Disabled

-Enabled
+Control DisabledEnabled

 Default setting: Enabled.